cea-trust-platform/trust-documentation/doc/source/srcs/quick_start.md

 ### Geometry and simulation parameters

-You can see in Figure [](fig:obstacle) the geometry of the test case.
+You can see in Figure {numref}`fig:obstacle` the geometry of the test case.

 ```{figure} ./user_tutorials/FIGURES/Obstacle.png
 :class: custom-image-class